CPD and the Quality Prescribing Incentive

 View a list of recognised QPI activities.

 For more information or to register your practice in PIP:

 For pharmacists: continuing professional development and competency standards

-Our educational and quality improvement activities are recognised by various pharmacy organisations as contributing towards a pharmacist’s continuing professional development.
-Participation in NPS activities may also assist pharmacists to address specific competency standards as set out in the Pharmaceutical Society of Australia Competency Standards for Pharmacists in Australia 2010.
+Our educational and quality improvement activities are recognised by the Australian Pharmacy Council as contributing towards a pharmacist’s continuing professional development.
+Participation in NPS MedicineWise activities may also assist pharmacists to address specific competency standards as set out in the Pharmaceutical Society of Australia National Competency Standards Framework for Pharmacists in Australia (2010) and practice standards as set out in Professional Practice Standards (2010).
 For more information on CPD and competency standards associated with each activity, visit the CPD section of the activity.

 Self records of CPD undertaken

 Records maintained by participants must include details of CPD activities including date of activity, source or provider details, type of activity, topics covered during activity, accreditation status and Pharmacy Board of Australia CPD credits.
 For more information please refer to Pharmacy Guidelines on Continuing Professional Development.